marpot/pure_javascript/README.md

 # JavaScript Projects

 Welcome to the repository containing various projects created in JavaScript!
-Each project is hosted on Vercel and can be easily tested using the links below.
+Each project will be hosted on Vercel and can be easily tested using the links below.

 ## Projects